lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-All1-ACK-Format title='Format of a SCHC ACK at the end of a SCHC Packet transmission'}

 The All-1 SCHC ACK header contains a C bit (see {{HeaderFields}}).
-If the C bit is set to 0 (integrity check failure) and if windowing is used, the Bitmap for the All-1 window MUST follow.
+If the C bit is set to 0 (integrity check failure) and if windows are used, the Bitmap for the All-1 window MUST follow.

 The Rule ID and DTag values in the SCHC ACK messages MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
 This allows matching the SCHC ACK and the corresponding SCHC Fragments.